 2014-2015 San Francisco SafeHouse—San Francisco, CA

-San Francisco SafeHouse, is a nurturing and unique housing program that empowers homeless, prostituted women to escape the violence, brutality and trauma of life on the street.
+San Francisco SafeHouse is a nurturing and unique housing program that empowers homeless, prostituted women to escape the violence, brutality and trauma of life on the street.
 It was founded over 15 years ago, long before “trafficking” became a media issue and focuses on an overlooked and undeserved population, homeless women in commercial sex work.
 The FAUSA Grant helped fund one component of SafeHouse’s offerings, its innovative Internship Program.
-Through this program, partners (private companies, government agencies and other non-profits) provide a part-time work experience, with training and supervision, while SafeHouse pays each intern a stipend from the grant funds, building the economic security and self-sufficiency of the women.
+Through this program, partners (private companies, government agencies and other non-profits) provide a part-time work experience, with training and supervision, while SafeHouse paid each intern a stipend from the grant funds, building the economic security and self-sufficiency of the women.

 2013-2014 Houston Rescue and Restore Coalition (now United Against Human Trafficking): Girls Prevention Program Project, Houston, TX

 The Houston Rescue and Restore Coalition (HRRC) works to prevent and confront modern-day slavery by educating the public, training professionals and empowering the community to take action for the purpose of identifying, rescuing and restoring trafficking victims to freedom.
 The grant funded the Girls Prevention Program, which uses the My Life My Choice: Preventing Commercial Sexual Exploitation Among Adolescent Girls national curriculum for sexual exploitation prevention education.
-The program targets middle and high school girls who demonstrate at risk behavior and educate them on the seriousness of sexual exploitation that can lead to victimization.
+The program targets middle and high school girls who demonstrate at risk behavior and educates them on the seriousness of sexual exploitation that can lead to victimization.